 What Is Pitocin?

 Pitocin is a synthetic form of oxytocin, a hormone known for its role in bonding, cuddling, and sex that plays a significant role in childbirth and lactation.
-“The best-case scenario is natural labor, but that’s not always a reality,” says Dr. Daniel Roshan, a high-risk maternal-fetal medicine OBGYN and the founder of Rosh Maternal & Fetal Medicine.
-About half of the time, natural labor doesn’t stay its course.
+“The best-case scenario is natural labor, but that’s not always a reality,” says Daniel Roshan, M.D., a high-risk maternal-fetal medicine OBGYN and the founder of Rosh Maternal & Fetal Medicine.
+But about half of the time, natural labor doesn’t stay its course.
 And when it doesn’t, doctors rely on Pitocin to jump-start a stalled labor.
-“The last time I checked, the statistic was 40 to 50 percent of women deliver with the help of Pitocin.”
+“The last time I checked, the statistic was 40% to 50% of women deliver with the help of Pitocin.”

 The pregnant body produces oxytocin before and throughout labor to signal the uterus to begin contracting.
 Pitocin is the synthetic version of that naturally occurring hormone, providing an extra oxytocin boost to kickstart labor and keep it on track.
 The medication is administered through an IV, and its effects typically start within 30 minutes to an hour.

 Pitocin was such a game-changer when first discovered that doctors called it Vitamin P, Roshan says.
-“Prior to Pitocin, doctors would ask patients to stimulate their nipples to try and generate oxytocin to get the contractions going,” he tells Fatherly.
+“Prior to Pitocin, doctors would ask patients to stimulate their nipples to try and generate oxytocin to get the contractions going,” he says.
 “Other than that, there was nothing that could be done.”

 Pitocin Side Effects, Risks, and Benefits